2025 First Generation Scholar Travel and Accessibility Grant

 Previous Grant Recipients

-The following individuals received the 2021 accessibility reimbursement grant.
+The following individuals received the 2021 travel and accessibility reimbursement grant.

 - Muhammad Hassan Afzal, Kent State University